eldoy/presang/README.md

 You can completely control what gets included on the server and what gets loaded after the page is served in the browser without any magic.

-Have a look at the [Presang demo](https://github.com/fugroup/presang-demo) for a full example with code.

 ### Install
 ```